roadrunner-server/roadrunner-docs/docs/en/plugins/applogger.md

 # Application logger

-This plugin might be used when the user needs to send a logs from the worker with a different severity levels.
-Moreover, the user might use this plugin to send a raw messages to the RR `STDERR`.
+This plugin might be used when the user needs to send logs from the worker with different severity levels.
+Moreover, the user might use this plugin to send raw messages to the RR `STDERR`.

 ## API